 Formatting Multiple Elements

 Format Painter isn’t just for text.
-You can copy and apply formatting to elements like Shapes, Tables, and Charts.
+You can copy and apply formatting to elements, such as Shapes, Tables, and Charts.
 Using this feature can make your entire document cohesive and visually appealing.

 Combining with Other Tools

-Combine Format Painter with other tools in Word to further streamline your document formatting.
+Combine the Format Painter with other Word tools to further streamline your document formatting.

-• Themes and Templates: Use Format Painter to adapt sections to fit a particular theme or template without sifting through multiple menus or settings.
+- Themes and Templates: Use Format Painter to adjust sections to suit a specific theme or template.
+Skip the hassle of searching through menus or changing settings.

 Common Pitfalls and How to Avoid Them